Q-u-i-3-t/Twitchie/README.md

 - Kyaa~!
 If scripts don't find expected data, the page structures may have changed and selectors may need updating nya~! ✨
 - UwU~!
 For more comprehensive results, consider using the official Twitch API or StreamElements API desu! >w<
 - Kyaa~!
 The script can be interrupted (Ctrl+C) and will save partial results (so helpful nya~!)

+Reading all this shit gave me cancer.
+Thanks for making it...
+Whatever the fuck this is, clankers.